ceccarellilab/Teaching/rnaseq/RNAseqExample.md

 )
 ```

-    ## Warning in preparePathwaysAndStats(pathways, stats, minSize, maxSize, gseaParam, : There are
+    ## Warning in preparePathwaysAndStats(pathways, stats, minSize, maxSize, gseaParam, : There are ties in the preranked stats (0.95% of the list).
-    ## duplicate gene names, fgsea may produce unexpected results.
+    ## The order of those tied genes will be arbitrary, which may produce unexpected results.

+    ## Warning in fgseaMultilevel(pathways = pathways, stats = stats, minSize = minSize, : For some of the pathways
+    ## the P-values were likely overestimated.
+For such pathways log2err is set to NA.

-    ## Warning in fgseaMultilevel(pathways = pathways, stats = stats, minSize = minSize, : For some
+    ## Warning in fgseaMultilevel(pathways = pathways, stats = stats, minSize = minSize, : For some pathways, in
-    ## pathways, in reality P-values are less than 1e-10.
-You can set the `eps` argument to zero for
+    ## reality P-values are less than 1e-10.
+You can set the `eps` argument to zero for better estimation.
-    ## better estimation.

 We can plot the results as dotplot